hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyfun.md

     return result
 ```

-Both functions involve the statement `print("The result is: " + str(result))` to print the results to the *Python* console (e.g., to ensure get some intermediate information) and to run only on valid (i.e., numeric) input with the help of exception (`try` - `except`) statements.
+Both functions involve the statement `print("The result is: " + str(result))` to print results to the *Python* console (e.g., to get some intermediate information) or to run only on valid (i.e., numeric) input with the help of exception (`try` - `except`) statements.
 However, we want our functions to focus on the calculation only and this is where a wrapper function helps.

 A wrapper function can be defined by first defining a normal function (e.g., `def verify_result`) and passing a function (`func`) as argument.
 In that function, we can then place a nested `def wrapper()` function that will embrace `func`.
 It is important to use both optional `*args` and optional keyword `**kwargs` in the wrapper and the call to `func` in order to make the wrapper as flexible as possible.